-Reason #2: He didn’t want to be a financial burden to others.
+Reason #2: He did not want to be a financial burden to others.

-He writes, “nor did we eat anyone’s bread without paying for it, but with toil and labor we worked night and day, that we might not be a burden to any of you.”
+Paul writes, “nor did we eat anyone’s bread without paying for it, but with toil and labor we worked night and day, that we might not be a burden to any of you.”
 As the context shows, Paul sought to avoid being a financial burden to those to whom he ministered.
 He didn’t enter new cities with a plan to rely on his ministry as a means of material support.
 He entered new cities with a plan to work with his own hands.
 And those hands, which probably became calloused over time, enabled Paul to stand in line and buy his own food with his own hard-earned money.
 Since he did not want to be a burden to others, he did not “eat anyone’s bread without paying for it.”

 Reason #3: He wanted to serve as an example of diligence.

 He states, “you yourselves know how you ought to imitate us, because we were not idle when we were with you.”
-Paul’s listening audience would have recognized him as the same man who made tents in the marketplace with sweat-soaked brow.
+According to Paul’s statement, he assumes that his audience remembers him as the same man who made tents in the marketplace with sweat-soaked brow.
 And he believes that knowledge should inspire them to work—”you yourselves know how you ought to imitate us.”
-Certain things are caught rather than taught and Paul wanted his audience to catch his work ethic.
+Certain things are caught rather than taught and Paul wants his audience to catch his work ethic.

 Reason #4: He wanted to provide for those in need.

-In his farewell speech to the elders in Ephesus, where he stayed for two years (Acts 19:1, 10), Paul declared,
+In his farewell speech to the elders in Ephesus, where he stayed for two years (Acts 19:1, 10), Paul declares,

 You yourselves know that these hands ministered to my necessities and to those who were with me.
 In all these things I have shown you that by working hard in this way we must help the weak and remember the words of the Lord Jesus, how he himself said, ‘It is more blessed to give than to receive’ (Acts 20:34–35).

 Paul’s gospel—the message of God’s sacrifice—was displayed in his lifestyle of sacrifice: “by working hard . . . we must help the weak.”
-This fourth reason is closely linked to the third reason because Paul wanted his audience to imitate both his hard work and his sacrificial giving: “I have shown you . . . we must help the weak.”
+This fourth reason is closely linked to the third reason because Paul wants his audience to imitate both his work ethic and his sacrificial giving: “I have shown you . . . we must help the weak.”

 What does Paul’s approach mean for ministers today?
-Should we require ministers to work for free?
+Should we require ministers to work without remuneration?
 Should we encourage ministers to practice a trade?
-Should we stop raising money for spiritual work and start earning money to support such work?
+Should we stop raising money for spiritual work and start earning money through regular jobs to support such work?

 “Nevertheless,” Paul quickly interjects, “we have not made use of this right” (1 Cor.
 9:12).
-While Paul didn’t use that right, it’s important to note that he also didn’t promote his refusal to the level of a universal rule.
+While Paul often relinquished this right, he also didn’t promote his refusal to the level of a universal rule.
 He acknowledges that his general mode of not accepting payment went against the grain.
 In 1 Corinthians 9, he asks, “Is it only Barnabas and I who have no right to refrain from working for a living” (v.
 6)?
 And “If others have this right of support from you, shouldn’t we have it all the more?” (v.
 12).
 So, Paul recognized that he and Barnabas were living as exceptions to the rule.
 But they were the exceptions because they chose to be.

 While Paul didn’t expect everyone to follow his example of ministering free of charge, he does believe his approach is significant.
-He doesn’t merely mentioned it; he seems to make much of it.
+He doesn’t merely mention it; he makes much of it.

-In summary, the uniqueness of Paul’s approach means we shouldn’t elevate it to a general rule, but at the same time, since Paul draws attention to it with pride, neither should we ignore it.
+In summary, the uniqueness of Paul’s approach means we shouldn’t elevate it to a general rule, but since Paul draws attention to it with pride, neither should we ignore it.

-Today, Bible scholars spend a lifetime studying ancient Hebrew and Greek, ancient manuscripts, the ancient world, and a two-thousand-year history of Bible interpretation so that they can properly understand what Paul was saying and then apply it to our modern-day world.
+Today, Bible scholars spend a lifetime studying ancient Hebrew and Greek, ancient manuscripts, the ancient world, and a two-thousand-year history of Bible interpretation in order to properly understand what Paul was saying and then apply it to our modern-day world.
 Our study of the Bible often involves climbing mountains that Paul never had to set eyes on.
-The point here is that if we want someone to understand the Bible in a scholarly way they will probably need to receive formal training and that formal training will be a time-consuming and costly endeavor.
+The point here is that if we want someone to understand the Bible in a scholarly way they will probably need to receive formal training and that formal training will require time and money.
 And if we want that person to teach the Bible using the tools of modern scholarship, they will probably need financial support to be able to focus on that task.

 The Enduring Significance of Paul’s Example: Three Challenges

-With those three caveats stated, I still have a nagging suspicion that Paul’s refusal to receive compensation for his work of ministry means something for today.
+With those four caveats stated, I still have a nagging suspicion that Paul’s refusal to receive compensation for preaching and his example of hard work means something for today.

 In addition, Paul’s example places before us another option than the traditional route of going to Bible college or seminary then finding a full-time paid position in a church or ministry.
-And this non-traditional path may be the only path available for those who can’t find paid ministry jobs and for those in countries that don’t approve of such jobs.
+And this non-traditional path may be the only path available for those who can’t find paid ministry jobs and those in countries that don’t approve of such jobs.
 Paul’s unique approach was not something he tried for a couple of weeks and then moved on to another method.
 He stayed in Ephesus for two years (Acts 19:1, 10) and he lived in Corinth for at least a year and a half (Acts 18:11) and during that time he worked with his own hands.

 Finally, for those who tend to admire spiritual work and despise physical work Paul’s example elevates the status of manual labor.
-A few years ago, I met a custodian who used to be a senior pastor and he explained to me that he was quite happy with what he was doing.
-Being young and naive, I thought his career had really gone off-track, so I tried to encourage him to return to the pastorate.
+A few years ago, I met a custodian who used to be a senior pastor.
+After telling me that he was quite happy with what he was doing, I tried to encourage him to return to the pastorate.
 But who knows, maybe he was following Paul’s approach more closely as a custodian than as a senior pastor.

 While we’re not required to follow Paul’s career path, it stands as a challenge of sacrificial service and full engagement with the world.
 Paul’s ministry reminds us of something that we’ve all learned by experience: There’s great joy and freedom in serving voluntarily.
-As we’ve seen, Paul refused compensation because he wanted to accomplish the following things: serve most effectively, avoid being a financial burden, serve as an example of diligence, and personally provide for the weak.
 I wonder how different things would be if Christian leaders had followed Paul’s example more closely down through the ages.